 The National Foundation for Infectious Diseases created these patient fact sheets about vaccines you might consider offering in the worksite.
 Attention: Non-MDH links

-The Children's Hospital of Philadelphia offers fact sheets on vaccines you might consider offering in the worksite.
-You might also want to order copies of the booklet "Vaccines for Adults: A Lifetime of Health."
-Attention: Non-MDH links
+The Vaccine Education Center at the Children's Hospital of Philadelphia offers fact sheets on vaccines you might consider offering in the worksite as well as the booklet "Vaccines and Adults."
+Attention: Non-MDH link

 - Vaccine Protocols

 These sample protocols developed by MDH are available for all vaccines routinely recommended for adults.

 The Minnesota Board of Nursing provides information on how to implement vaccine protocols.
 Attention: Non-MDH link